Metadata Indexing & Search for Cloud Storage Workflows

 After files land in object storage, extracting and indexing structural, semantic, and custom metadata enables fast retrieval and compliance tracking.
 This guide covers production-ready indexing pipelines, query optimization, and integration with Backend Validation & Cloud Storage Architecture to ensure consistent data governance across upload workflows.

 Extract metadata via SDK event triggers or storage-native notifications.
 Normalize and validate schemas before database insertion.
-Implement full-text and faceted search for enterprise-scale retrieval.
+Implement faceted search for enterprise-scale retrieval, and when keyword relevance matters, layer full-text search on file metadata with PostgreSQL over the same tables.
 Secure indexing pipelines with least-privilege IAM and encrypted transit.

 Event-Driven Metadata Extraction